faguccio/NixOS-config/README.md

 # My NixOS Conf

-Using sway, I'm a stud yeah.
+Using sway, I'm a stud I know.

 ## Some Nix commands